 If you have been diagnosed with diabetes, you are at increased risk for vision loss from glaucoma, cataracts, and diabetic retinopathy.
 Treatments for diabetic retinopathy include scatter photocoagulation, focal photocoagulation, and vitrectomy to prevent permanent blindness.

 We understand that a diagnosis of glaucoma, macular degeneration or diabetes-related vision problems can initially be very scary and overwhelming.
 From diagnosis to treatment and disease management, we are here to help you each step of the way.
-For more information, contact our Wauchula, Arcadia and Sebring eye clinics today!
+For more information, contact our Wauchula, Arcadia, Lake Placid, and Sebring eye clinics today!